cwcrypto/arwen-eth-contracts/README.md

 - See the official solidity [style guide](https://solidity.readthedocs.io/en/develop/style-guide.html#style-guide).
 Many of these style guide standards are enforced by [solhint](#solhint).
 - Comments for contracts and functions should adhere to the ethereum [NatSpec guide](https://solidity.readthedocs.io/en/develop/style-guide.html#natspec) which uses doxygen-like comments.

-#### Custom Style Guide Additions

-- Function parameters should start with `_` and be mixedCase to easily differentiate from state variables.

 ## Development Environment